rJefferyXie/Chess-Program-with-Minimax-Visualizer/README.md

 *Running*
 * Running the chess.py file will start the program!

+**Future Implementations**
+* Update Chess Notation
+  * If two or more identical pieces can move to the same square, need to write which one is moving
+* Update Evaluations
+  * Improving the Evaluation function will improve the effectiveness of the alpha-beta pruning, and will give better moves.
+    * Ex.
+Knight outpost, X-ray on king, doubled pawns, rook on empty file, etc.
+* Filter the valid moves such that the AI cannot make a move that leaves it in check.
+* Flip the board around after each turn so the top player has an easier time reading the position.
+(Think about how it actually looks when you're playing a real chess game over the board).
+* Try implementing Quiescence search to mitigate the *horizon effect* and to make more sensible moves.
+Quiescence search focuses on searching in greater depths for move trees that are logical and advantageous, while realising very early on if a particular move tree is losing and if so will skip it (similar to how a human would play).
+  * The horizon effect is a problem that can occur when every branch (move tree) is searched to a fixed depth.
+Dangerous threats and positional weaknesses beyond the fixed depth will not be detected and the AI will not realize the mistakes that it made until it is too late.

+**Known Bugs**
+  * Chess AI can sometimes make a move while in check that does not result in it escaping check (illegal move).
+(This does not happen in local multiplayer)

 **Extra Information**

 The chess AI can hold its own in most situations, but has no grasp of positional concepts or mid to late game tactics/evaluations.
 The strength of my AI depends on the strength and complexity of my evaluation function, which is currently a very simple evaluation.
 It calculates the material still left on the board (pieces), and then calculates the relative strength of each individual piece based on its position on the board using piece square tables.